MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Search/New-MgBetaSearchQna.md

 ```

 ### -GroupIds
-List of security groups able to view this qna.
+The list of security groups that are able to view this QnA.

 ```yaml
 Type: String[]